omarseyal/aboutme/dealsheet.md

 **Canva** -- I consult for Canva, advising on their private search and personalization roadmap.

+**Vontive** -- Vontive is building an entirely new and better mortgage for investment properties—delivered through the brands real estate investors know and trust.
+[Vontive recently raised their Series B](https://techcrunch.com/2022/04/07/vontive-wants-to-be-the-palantir-of-real-estate-investing/)

+_I invested because (1) I have a ton of faith in Shreyas and (2) was compelled by the process through which he identified this space and solution w/ his cofounder._

 **Aedeate (Genova Labs)** - Bin & Andrew were senior eng leaders at Pinterest, where they led most, if not all, innovative AI/ML systems & products for Pinterest in the last decade before they founded Aideate Inc together last year.
 They have now built a powerful AI Platform + APIs on top of their own Proprietary Chat & Voice models and they are partnering ($1m+ contract) directly with a top Game Studio to deploy production ready AI agents into their existing and new games.

 _I invested in them because their technical skills (particularly in AI) and product sense are unparalleled._